sergeyshor/Linear-Algebra-Library/docs/markdown/classes/Matrix.md

 - [std::invalid_argument](https://en.cppreference.com/w/cpp/error/invalid_argument) if `!is_square()`;
 - [std::runtime_error](https://en.cppreference.com/w/cpp/error/runtime_error) if `!is_invertible()`.
 #### **About**
-Returns the result of division of two matrices and assigns it to the matrix.
+Returns the result of division of two matrices and assigns it to the matrix[^2].

 ---
 ## Member Functions Description